 • Varicella, Titer

-receiving a dose of quadrivalent meningococcal vaccine on or after your 16th birthday.• Proof of physical exam within one year of program start, program starts every August.Please complete the Health Clearance Form.• Proof of current health insurance for the duration of the program.• Proof of student nurse liability policy which must be maintained for the entire program length.• Proof of current CPR (Healthcare Provider and AED) Certification, (America Heart Association
+receiving a dose of quadrivalent meningococcal vaccine on or after your 16th birthday.• Proof of physical exam within one year of the program start, the program starts every August.Please complete the Health Clearance Form.• Proof of current health insurance for the duration of the program.• Proof of a student nurse liability policy must be maintained for the entire program length.• Proof of current CPR (Healthcare Provider and AED) Certification (America Heart Association

-or the American Red Cross), which must be maintained for the entire program length.• Attest to the ability to meet the technical standards of the nursing program with or without
+or the American Red Cross) must be maintained for the entire program length.• Attest to the ability to meet the technical standards of the nursing program, with or without

 accommodations.• Satisfactory Criminal Offender Record Information Release (CORI)

 • Copy of COVID-19 Card with Booster